-Now sew the sides of your skirt using a stretch stitch or a serger.
+Now sew the sides of your skirt for the costume using a stretch stitch or a serger.
 I used a zig zag stitch at a length of 2.5.
 Don’t push or pull your material through the machine, let it feed the fabric through for best results with knits!

 I used fusible hem tape so I wouldn’t have a stitch line crossing the vertical stripes.
 First, try on the skirt to determine how much you want to fold it up to hit your optimal length.
 Follow the manufacturer’s instructions to apply the tape and take care not to stretch the fabric.

-Next, cut your tissue paper in quarters, then round each corner with scissors.
+Next, to start making the popcorn, cut your tissue paper in quarters, then round each corner with scissors.

 Pull the tissue into a popcorn, or flower type shape, and secure with a clear hair elastic.
-Make many of these “kernels!”
-Sit down with a show and recruit your family to help!
-I made about ⅔ yellow and ⅓ white, but you can choose your color preference.
+Make many of these popcorn “kernels!”
+Sit down with a show and recruit your family to help make the popcorn!
+I made about ⅔ yellow and ⅓ white for my popcorn, but you can choose your color preference for your costume.

-Now use mini safety pins and pin all your whites on first, separating them out all over your tee shirt.
-Next, attach the yellow.
+Now use mini safety pins and pin all your white popcorn on first, separating them out all over your tee shirt.
+Next, attach the yellow popcorn.
 Try on your shirt to see how it is filling in and where you have gaps.

-You can use any leftover popcorns to attatch to a headband or clip like i did!
+As a last step, you can attach some accessories.
+You can use any leftover popcorns to attach to a headband or clip like I did!

 I think the red lipstick really finishes off the costume!
-Be sure to find red lipstick before Halloween night!
+Be sure to find red lipstick for your costume before Halloween night!